-Supporting Actions Progress made 2017/19 Over the last four years, NHS Grampian has: Mounted men's health awareness campaigns Promoted the Healthy Workplace Initiative Promoted health care services through the "Know Who To Turn To" campaign Supported National Health promotion initiatives This work has been ongoing and will continue.
+Supporting Actions in 2017/21 Outcomes Report Over the last four years, NHS Grampian has: Progress as at March 2019 Mounted men's health awareness campaigns Promoted the Healthy Workplace Initiative Promoted health care services through the "Know Who To Turn To" campaign Supported National Health promotion initiatives This work has been ongoing and will continue.
 Over the next four years, NHS Grampian will continue the above initiatives.
-In addition, NHS Grampian will look at ways to take full advantage of the national NHS campaigns on men's' health to maximise local benefits from these campaigns, such as the campaigns on: • Prostate cancer • Alcohol This work has been ongoing and will continue.
-Mental health Suicide prevention The reasons for the differential uptake of health care by men are many and varied.
+In addition, NHS Grampian will look at ways to take full advantage of the national NHS campaigns on men's' health to maximise local benefits from these campaigns, such as the campaigns on: • Prostate cancer • Alcohol • Mental health This work has been ongoing and will continue.
+Suicide prevention The reasons for the differential uptake of health care by men are many and varied.